After weeks — maybe months — in development, your new website is finally done.

 It’s easy to get so wrapped up in your business that you can forget to perform maintenance or even check in with your website.

-As soon as your site launches, set a schedule to remind yourself to check in.
+As soon as your new website launches, set a schedule to remind yourself to check in.

 A maintenance schedule will be different for each business.
 Set dates that match your business and relate to the following categories.